Department Awarded Funding for New Water Center

 Dr. Carlson interviewed by the Weather Channel concerning Colorado floods

 New Faculty in Civil & Environmental Engineering

-The Department of Civil & Environmental Engineering is excited to welcome three new faculty members: Dr. John W. van de Lindt, Dr. Peter Nelson and Dr. Christopher Bareither.
+The Department of Civil & Environmental Engineering is excited to welcome three new faculty members: Dr. Michael Gooseff, Dr. Bruce Ellingwood and Dr. Ryan Bailey.
 Each brings with them a diverse set of expertise to our already strong team of professors and researchers.
 We expect great things from each of them and look forward to their many contributions in the years to come.